 “And even if our mooring did break, we’d have the front anchor to secure the boat from drifting, isn’t that right?”

 “Yeah.
 I guess.”
 I started to doubt my vision with his compiling logic.

-“Well, what I’m guessing is when Jim told us that the mooring lines in St. Catherine’s broke last week with the Santa Ana’s, it scared you.
-Did you hear him say that all the moorings were replaced with new ones?”
+“Well, I’m guessing when Jim Nelson told us the mooring lines in St. Catherine’s broke last week that it scared you.
+Did you hear him say all the lines have been replaced with new ones?”

-“It’s late, sweetie,” my dad said, going into the cabin.
-“Let’s get ready for bed.”
+“It’s late, sweetie,” my dad said, turning away and going into the cabin.
+“Go get ready for bed.”

-I woke up in the middle of the night and the first thing I noticed was the digital clock turning from 3:30 to 3:31, I knew instantly that my earlier experience had not been a fantasy born of fear.
-I held my breath as I moved aside the curtain.
+A pitch of the boat woke me in the middle of the night.
+I lifted my head to see the digital clock on the helm dashboard turning from 3:30 to 3:31.
+I knew instantly that my earlier vision on Jim’s dinghy had not been a fantasy born of fear.
+I held my breath as I sat up and moved the curtain aside.
 I knew before actually seeing it that we were almost on top of a white sailboat.
-It had moored next to us while we slept.
+It must have moored next to us while we slept.

-(Of course, it can be argued I did change the future by alerting my father and thus avoiding a collision with the sailboat.
-But I never saw us hit each other in my vision.
-I ‘saw’ the exact same view out our boat window as the one that happened in reality, when our boats were still six feet apart…)
+Of course, it can be argued I did change the future by alerting my father and thus avoiding a collision with the sailboat.
+But I never saw us hit each other in my vision on Jim Nelson’s dinghy.
+I saw the exact same scene as the one that unfolded in reality hours later that night, when our boats were still a couple yards apart…